BACKGROUND: read Widom (2002), Chapter 1.

 SUPPLEMENTAL READINGS: Dunlop and �zdemir (1997), Chapters 8, 10,11, 13.

 In the text, you were given a brief discussion of the time required for a magnetic grain to become substantially aligned with the magnetic field in a viscous fluid.
 For water at room temperature, η is approximately 10-3 m-1 kg s-1.
 Calculate the time constant of alignment for saturation values of magnetization for both magnetite and hematite in water.
-[HINT: use values listed in Table 6.1 in Chapter 6.]
+[HINT: use values listed in Table 6.1 from Chapter 6.]

 Sometimes rocks are exposed to elevated temperatures for long periods of time (for example during deep burial).
 The grains with relaxation times (at the elevated temperature) shorter than the exposure time will have acquired a so-called thermo-viscous remanence.
 In order to demagnetize this remanence on laboratory time scales of, say, 100 seconds, we need to know the blocking temperature on laboratory time scales.